 Re-Posting from and to Other Platforms

-Authors are allowed to re-post their article on other platforms only with the permission of the Managing Board and are required to give clear credit to Strife as the original source of the article as well as linking the original article.
+Authors are allowed to re-post their article on other platforms only with the permission of the Executive Board and are required to give clear credit to Strife as the original source of the article as well as linking the original article.

 Likewise, if they wish to re-post content on Strife they must obtain the permission of the original host platform.

 We are always interested in hearing from our audience and authors with regard to any concerns about our ethical standards.